 Of the frameworks that exist today, the NIST Cybersecurity Framework delivers the most flexible approach.
-Since the NIST CSF is a voluntary framework and is based on guidelines and best practices, it offers more flexibility of application than other frameworks.
-Given that a digital security risk management framework requires flexibility to support the further development of the entire organization, the NIST CSF in parts can augment an existing digital risk management strategy.
+Since the NIST CSF is a voluntary framework and is based on guidelines and best practices, it offers more flexibility in application than other frameworks.
+Given that a digital security risk management framework requires flexibility to support the further development of the entire organization, the NIST CSF in part can augment an existing digital risk management strategy.

 Given its voluntary nature, as well as its proven track record of supporting organizations of all sizes, we recommend looking into the NIST CSF once again.
-We have seen organizations from small businesses through to Fortune 500 organizations adopt facets of the NIST CSF to both augment and existing cyber program as well as build a program from scratch.
+We have seen organizations from small businesses through to Fortune 500 organizations adopt facets of the NIST CSF to both augment an existing cyber program as well as build a program from scratch.
 In both cases, the NIST CSF served as a strong foundation that supported organization growth for the long term as well as security operating in the present.

 As discussed earlier, the value that checkbox compliance brought in the early days of IT was predicated on all organizations using the same or similar solutions.
 Today, though, while organizations still need to adhere to compliance standards, information security is not as easy as checking boxes.
 With the wide variety of solutions available, the attack surface of one organization versus another varies significantly.
 As a result of this variance, organizations must take a risk-based approach to information security that encompasses both the industry compliance standards and the risks specific to their organization.
 Digital risk management only accelerates the widening gap from one organization's risk profile to another.

 For a digital risk management framework to be successful, it must be versatile to support the specific digital risks facing your organization.
-Where one enterprise may rely more on internet of things technology over social media, another may have artificial intelligence deeply into everything they do.
-This is the greatest challenge facing developers of a dedicated digital risk management framework - already we are seeing NIST working on an Internet of Things Security framework.
+Where one enterprise may rely more on Internet of things technology over social media, another may have artificial intelligence deeply into everything they do.
+This is the greatest challenge facing developers of a dedicated digital risk management framework - already, we are seeing NIST working on an Internet of Things Security framework.
 While this is only one facet of digital risk management, we predict that more frameworks will emerge around specific facets of digital risk management.
-We can’t wait, though, organizations are digitizing faster than organizations like NIST can develop these frameworks.
+We can’t wait, though; organizations are digitizing faster than organizations like NIST can develop these frameworks.